BPO Foaming Cloths Side Effects

 Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution

-In addition to its needed effects, some unwanted effects may be caused by benzoyl peroxide topical (the active ingredient contained in BPO Foaming Cloths).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in BPO Foaming Cloths) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - swelling of the eyes, face, lips, or tongue